-Students wishing to join, or change programmes at Levels 5 and 6 should seek advice from the Academic Information and Guidance Co-ordinator in the first instance.
+- Students wishing to join, or change, programmes at Levels 5 and 6 should seek advice from their Personal Development Tutor, their Programme Leader and/or Student Wellbeing and Support in the first instance.
 Approval is subject to places being available and the regulations for the award framework and programme e.g. requirements for Disclosure and Barring Service checks.
-Applications should be made on the

-- Programme Transfer Request Form available from the Study and Learn: Registry Documents section of Learning Space. - 2.
-The transfer will only be permitted if the student has successfully completed the relevant stage(s) of their current programme; this includes modules that are prerequisites for entry to the next level in the programme to be taken.
-A directly equivalent programme of work completed successfully, or accredited prior learning (AP(E)L), may be acceptable instead of the published prerequisites for a module or for entry to a programme at Levels 5 and 6.
-The Academic Information and Guidance Co-ordinator will forward their recommendation to the relevant Programme Leader or Programme Area Leader, who will inform Registry Services of his or her decision so that the student record can be updated.
+Applications should be made on the Transfer Request Form available on Antler and MyMarjon. - 2.
+The transfer will only be permitted if the student has successfully completed the relevant stage(s) of their current programme.
+This includes modules that are prerequisites for entry to the next level in the programme to be taken.
+A directly equivalent programme of work completed successfully, or recognised prior learning (RP(E)L), may be acceptable instead of the published prerequisites for a module or for entry to a programme at Levels 5 and 6.
+The transfer request will be forwarded to the relevant Programme Leader or Programme Area Leader, to confirm authorisation so that the student record can be updated.
+Student Wellbeing and Support will be notified to discuss any implications with the student. - Mid-year transfers (end of Semester A/Term 1/2) will only be considered on an individual basis and will require support from the Programme Leaders and Student Wellbeing and Support.

-2.9 Module Choices
+2.8 Module Choices

-- 1. Registry Services makes the Module Choice process available to students on programmes with optional modules each year so they can select their modules for the following academic year.
+- Student Records makes the online Module Choice process available to students on programmes with optional modules each year so they can select their modules for the following academic year.
 Programme Leaders or Programme Area Leaders will outline choices available to their students, where applicable, and provide programme information to students.
-Students complete the online choices process, and their choices are then signed off by the relevant Programme Leader or Programme Area Leader.
-Registry Services reserve the right to allocate module choices to any student who has not completed the process so that resource and timetable planning can proceed. - 2.
-It may be possible to change these allocations subsequently (by the submission of a Module Change Form available from Learning Space) but only if there are sufficient places available and the timetable permits.
-Registry Services will query any choices that are incompatible with undergraduate regulations and permissible combinations. - 3.
-In the majority of cases students are able to study the modules they have selected.
+Students complete the online choices process, and their choices are then confirmed by the relevant Programme Leader or Programme Area Leader.
+Registry reserves the right to allocate module choices to any student who has not completed the process so that resource and timetable planning can proceed. - 2.
+It may be possible to change these allocations before the start of the next academic year through the Module Choice portal, but only if there are sufficient places available and the timetable permits.
+Student Records will query any choices that are incompatible with undergraduate regulations and permissible combinations. - 3.
+In the majority of cases, students are able to study the modules they have selected.
 However, if a module is not viable due to low enrolment numbers it may be withdrawn.
-If so, the appropriate Programme Leader or Programme Area Leader will contact students affected, advise them of alternative replacement module(s) and advise Registry Services accordingly.
-Where choices are available students must complete and submit a Module Change Form as described above.
+If so, the appropriate Programme Leader or Programme Area Leader will contact students affected, advise them of alternative replacement module(s) and advise Student Records accordingly.